ERCES Authority · Educational Reference

 What the Frequency Authorization Letter Contains

-The letter is issued by the AHJ, typically the local fire marshal's office in coordination with the public-safety communications or radio shop.
+The letter is typically coordinated by the AHJ (usually the fire marshal's office), who works with the local public-safety communications or radio shop to identify the frequencies the building's ERCES should amplify.
 In North Texas, jurisdictions served by the North Central Texas Council of Governments (NCTCOG) regional system may involve NCTCOG coordination.

 A complete authorization letter includes: